greg-raven/Department-21/_drafts/funnies.md

 Finkelstein looks around and asks “Now, who is going to tell the wife?”
 They draw straws.
 Goldberg, who is always a loser picks the short one.
 They tell him to be discreet, be gentle, don’t make a bad situation any worse than it is.

 “Gentlemen!
 Discreet?
 I’m the most discreet mensch you will ever meet.
-Discretion is mine middle name, leave it to me.”
+Discretion is my middle name, leave it to me.”

 Goldberg schleps over to the Meyerowitz apartment, knocks on the door, the wife answers, asks what he wants.

 Goldberg declares “Your husband just lost $500.”